bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 * A room `clubhouse@a.example` where the three users interact

 As noted in {{!I-D.mimi-arch}}, the MIMI protocol only defines interactions between service providers' servers.
-Interactions between between clients and servers within a service provider domain are shown here for completeness, but surrounded by `[[ double brackets ]]`.
+Interactions between clients and servers within a service provider domain are shown here for completeness, but surrounded by `[[ double brackets ]]`.

 ## Alice Creates a Room